Mr. Niebla

-Efrén Tiburcio Márquez (February 22, 1973 – December 23, 2019), known under the ring name Mr. Niebla, was a Mexican luchador enmascarado (Spanish for masked professional wrestler) who worked for Consejo Mundial de Lucha Libre (CMLL).
-"Niebla" is Spanish for "fog".
-His in-ring style focused more on comedy, which often included pratfalls (a form of physical comedy based on falling on the buttocks), dancing and mocking his opponents during matches.

-Mr. Niebla worked for CMLL from the early 1990s until 2007, and again from 2008 until his death in 2019.
-In between, he worked for CMLL's main Mexican rival, AAA, where he was part of the stable Los Vipers.
-In 2008 he, and Negro Casas created the group known as La Peste Negra (Spanish for "the Black Plague") that also includes El Felino and Bárbaro Cavernario.
+Efrén Tiburcio Márquez (February 22, 1973 – December 23, 2019), better known under the ring name Mr. Niebla (Spanish for "Mr. Fog") was a Mexican professional wrestler best known for his work with Consejo Mundial de Lucha Libre (CMLL) from 1995 until 2007, and again from 2008 until his death in 2019.
+In between, he worked for rival promotion AAA, where he was part of the stable Los Vipers.

-Mr. Niebla, Felino and Casas held the Mexican National Trios Championship from 2014 to 2015, and Mr. Niebla won the CMLL World Heavyweight Championship.
-He was also part of teams that won the CMLL World Tag Team Championship and the CMLL World Trios Championship.
-Over the years, he won the Gran Alternativa, Torneo Nacional de Parejas Increíbles, and Leyenda de Azul tournaments.
+Mr. Niebla's in-ring style focused more on comedy, which often included pratfalls (a form of physical comedy based on falling on the buttocks), dancing and mocking his opponents during matches.
+Alongside Negro Casas, he was a founding member of the group La Peste Negra ("The Black Plague"), which also included El Felino and Bárbaro Cavernario.
+Mr. Niebla won several championships in CMLL, including the CMLL World Heavyweight Championship, Mexican National Trios Championship, CMLL World Tag Team Championship and CMLL World Trios Championship.
+He also won several tournaments, including the Torneo Gran Alternativa, Torneo Nacional de Parejas Increíbles and Leyenda de Azul.
+He also wrestled in Japan for New Japan Pro-Wrestling (NJPW).

 Professional wrestling career

-Efrén Tiburcio Márquez made his professional wrestling debut on November 11, 1990, working under the Ring name Chamaco Audaz (the Audacious Kid).
-Later he would work under various ring names and mask as El Pupilo (the Pupil), El Marquez, Shadow 2000, Chico Veloz (Fast Boy) and even "Batman" for a brief period.
-In March 1992 he finally came up with the name "Mr. Niebla", which he used since then.
-Working as Mr. Niebla, he would earn the nickname El Caballero del Estilo Diferente (the Gentleman of the different style).
+Márquez made his professional wrestling debut on November 11, 1990, under the ring name Chamaco Audaz ("The Audacious Kid").
+Eventually, he worked under various ring names and masks as El Pupilo ("The Pupil"), El Marquez, Shadow 2000, Chico Veloz ("Fast Boy") and even "Batman" for a brief period.
+In March 1992, he came up with the name "Mr. Niebla", which he used for the rest of his career, subsequently earning the nickname El Caballero del Estilo Diferente ("The Gentleman of the Different Style").